Updated: Jan 4

 If you'd like to learn how analyse the COT report so you can use this powerful timing tool, we have a full guide here.

-Risk Management - "How" do you manage the risk on your portfolio and trades
+Risk Management - "How" do you manage the amount of money you make, or lose?

 Risk management is imperative to make sure you make more money when you're right then when you're wrong.
 Let's play a little game to transform you into a risk management genius: